Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Results and Discussion

 As discussed in Sec.~\ref{secSegmentationFramework}, the initial experiment aimed to identify the best model among the ones evaluated.
 Table~\ref{tblTrainingResults} and the graph in Fig.~\ref{figTrainingResults} present the segmentation performance of all evaluated models across the INbreast dataset using 5-fold cross-validation.
 It is worth mentioning that the \textit{U-Net} was included as a baseline.

 The decision on the best model was based solely on the average Dice score across all 5 folds.
 Notably, \textit{MobileNetV2}-based architectures achieved the highest Dice scores of $0.5751$ and $0.5766$, respectively.
-Compared to \textit{U-Net}, both \textit{MobileNetV2} and \textit{MobileNetV2 + SCSE} have approximately 75\% fewer parameters and consequently require fewer FLOPs (see Table~\ref{tblModels}), highlighting their potential for efficient deployment.
+Compared to \textit{U-Net}, both \textit{MobileNetV2} and \textit{MobileNetV2 + SCSE} have approximately 75\% fewer parameters and consequently require fewer FLOPs (see Table~\ref{tblModels}), demonstrating that comparable segmentation performance can be achieved under strict computational constraints, with substantially reduced model complexity.

+These results indicate that lightweight models occupy a favorable region of the accuracy--efficiency spectrum, achieving competitive performance with significantly reduced computational requirements.

-The difference in Dice score between the two \textit{MobileNetV2} models is $0.0015$, with the model equipped with the Squeeze \& Excitation (SCSE) module achieving the highest score.
+The difference in Dice score between the two \textit{MobileNetV2} models is $0.0015$, with the model equipped with the Concurrent Spatial and Squeeze \& Excitation (SCSE) module achieving the highest score.
 According to the IoU, this difference is slightly higher, of $0.0059$, but might not be significant when considering the standard deviation.
 On the other hand, the \textit{MobileNetV2} reached a Recall (True Positive Rate) of $0.6206$, the highest among all the models evaluated.

 Another model that achieved remarkable performance, considering the constraints of this study, was the \textit{EfficientNet Lite}.
-Both versions, with and without the SCSE module, are much smaller than \textit{U-Net} (also 75\% fewer parameters) and have 1 M fewer parameters than \textit{MobileNetV2}, and they were capable of performing well in training with a Dice score of $0.5510$ and $0.5655$, respectively.
+Both versions, with and without the SCSE block, are much smaller than \textit{U-Net} (also 75\% fewer parameters) and have 1 M fewer parameters than \textit{MobileNetV2}, and they were capable of performing well in training with a Dice score of $0.5510$ and $0.5655$, respectively.
 As opposed to what was seen in \textit{MobileNetV2}, the \textit{EfficientNet Lite} model with SCSE produced a lower Dice score compared to the other version without it.